-Satisfactory certificates of insurance shall be filed with Contracting Local Organization prior to commencement of any work on this contract.
-Insurance requirements stated below do not establish limits of the Contractor's liability.
+Satisfactory certificates of insurance (COI) shall be filed with Contracting Local Organization prior to commencement of any work on this contract.
+Plum Creek Conservation District shall be listed as Certificate Holder.
+All approved Subcontractors also must file COI with PCCD that meets these Article 1 requirements.
+Insurance requirements stated below do not establish limits of the Contractor's or Subcontractor's liability.